LibreCS/vqgarm/README.md

 ### Using other models

 To use with a pretrained image generation model, configure and run the `download_models.sh` script to download your model of choice.
-A word of caution, these models are massive and take huge amounts of disk space, bandwith, and time to download, so choose your model(s) and download location carefully.

 Models can be chosen by editing this section of the `download_models.sh` script.
 If unchanged, the `Imagenet_16384` model will be downloaded by default.
 ```shell